RunOnFlux/flux-rates-api/README.md

 # zelcore-rates-api

-A Service that supplies rates and market conversion for ZelCore assets to other currencies
+A Service that supplies Flux rates for applications purchases on Flux network.

 ## Requirements